klaviyo/php-klaviyo/README.md

 ## API Examples

-After installing the klaviyo package you can initiate it using your public token which is for track events or identifying profiles and/or your private api key to utilize the metrics and list apis.
+After installing the Klaviyo package you can initiate it using your public token which is for track events or identifying profiles and/or your private api key to utilize the metrics and list apis.
 ```php
 use Klaviyo\Klaviyo as Klaviyo;